 be shorn.
 Though you will have a little cleaning up around the derriere to do from time to time with a comb.

-All fiber removed at Obscure Acres during harvest time is done gently, via the hand plucking method, when the rabbit’s fur is ready to release on it’s own.
-This process results in not only the finest softest luxury fiber with zero guard hairs.
+All fiber is removed at harvest time, twice per year when the fur is ready to release on its own.
+The fiber collection is done gently, either via sheering or the hand plucking method.
+Hand plucked fiber results in not only the finest softest luxury fiber with zero guard hairs.
 But, plucking is also a more natural and enjoyable process for the bunn.
 Please see our Fiber tab for more info on this topic.